 Developing an app that represents your business may seem easier than what it was five years ago but turning the app into a viable business requires more hardship than just development skills.

 This series focuses on several African projects that are leveraging existing mobile technology to have a significant impact on people's lives.

 SMS Uprising is a collection of essays that provides practical examples of how mobile technology is providing new ways for activists in Africa to organise and strive for social change.

 At the end of 2007, a political and humanitarian crisis erupted in Kenya due to suspicions that incumbent presidential candidate Mwai Kibaki had rigged the recent elections.

 Book author Paul Swartout shares his view on cultural challenges to DevOps adoption and how the rise of mobile and microservices impacts Continuous Delivery approaches, among other topics.

 In an economy where apps have become the very heart and soul of almost any business, you have less than one second to impress a user - app performance is essential to ensure your user's experience.

-Offline support for mobile applications can be thought of as the ability for the app to react gracefully to the lack of connectivity.
-The rather new context of mobile devices introduced problems such as presence or absence of a network connection or even high latency and low bandwidth.
-This article covers approaches to these problems in the field of mobile app development.
+Offline support for mobile applications can be thought of as the ability for the app to react gracefully to the lack of connectivity which is a common problem in the field of mobile app development.
 2